muhamadfaiz/tentacode.net/post/20160703_easy-charting-with-metabase.md

 It's too bad that in the GUI interface for adding a question, we can only go down to one relation level (For example : User -> Product, not User -> Product -> Category -> etc.), for Diwi's dataset it means I'm forced to write almost every question in SQL, where I could do everything in the GUI if I had an unlimited depth of relation.
 This also mean that my coworkers cannot easily use the questions I wrote in SQL if they don't have the knowledge.

-While using the hosted version of Metabase, it looks like I can't directly add a question I just made to a dashboard, I have a `Cannot read property 'display' of undefined` error message and I must go to the question list, hard refresh it before being able to add it in a dashboard, like there is some local cache issue in the browser.
+~~While using the hosted version of Metabase, it looks like I can't directly add a question I just made to a dashboard, I have a `Cannot read property 'display' of undefined` error message and I must go to the question list, hard refresh it before being able to add it in a dashboard, like there is some local cache issue in the browser.
 Same odd behaviour appears when you make a change to a dashboard, you are forced to hard refresh the page to see the changes you made.
-This works fine in the Mac client though.
+This works fine in the Mac client though.~~<br />
+Edit: this issue was not at all related to metabase but was because of too much caching by the server!

 But nonetheless, the team is doing a really great job, and are adding new features often.
 For example Metabase 0.18 adds a way to [add global filters to a dashboard](http://www.metabase.com/blog/dashboard-filters) (like a date picker).
 That feature is reeeeally gold and I can't wait to try it with our data.